-Energy drinks are a popular non-alcoholic caffeinated beverage that are consumed globally.
-Learn the facts, get the latest, and find out more about what’s in them.
+Energy drinks are popular non-alcoholic caffeinated beverages that are consumed globally.
+Learn the facts, get the latest, and find out more about what's in them.

 With the recent growth of the energy drink category, some Americans are getting even greater amounts of caffeine in their diet.